scalatra/scalatra-book/src/_30_helpers.md

 "org.scalatra" % "scalatra-auth" % "2.1.0"
 {pygmentize}

-### User Password

-The User Password is the most common form/ajax/mixed strategy used in standard application development.

-TODO: Add example

-### Remember Me

-Remember Me is a common strategy that can be applied to your application.
-It allows your users to return to your site already logged into their account by validating a secure token.

-TODO: Add example

-### Basic Authentication

-Basic Authentication is the simplest authentication method.
-Due to the constraints of Basic Authentication it is recommended that people utilize the User Password strategy if they need to have better control over user interaction.

-TODO: Add example

 ### Flash Map

 Flash support, allowing you to store information across requests and expire